 - Cloud services: ChargePoint® dashboard includes automated greenhouse gas (GHG) emission reporting

-- ENERGY STAR certified hardware (125 charging spots and counting) for multifamily communities
+- ENERGY STAR certified hardware for multifamily communities

 - A proven solution adaptable for public, resident, shared and assigned parking use

 - Automated sustainability reporting showing station usage and GHG emissions avoided